moski/moski-me/content/blog/next-chapter.md

 Hence, We are looking a talented CTO lead Startappz.
 If you know someone that you think is qualified, please don't hesiste to contact me moski at startzppz.com

 what's next for me?
 I honestly haven't decided yet.
-I will taking my own deciding on the next challenge.
+I have few ideas that I want to implement but nothing concrete yet.